amdjs/amdjs-api/CommonConfig.md

 On builds:

 While not required to be conformant with this API, it is suggested that a define() wrapper is **not** placed around the shimmed script in a build/concatenation scenario.
-Many shimmed scripts declare their globals via a a simple `var globalValue = {}` in the script, and wrapping that code in a define() wrapper will result in that value not being global.
+Many shimmed scripts declare their globals via a simple `var globalValue = {}` in the script, and wrapping that code in a define() wrapper will result in that value not being global.
 If this shimmed script is used in combination with other shimmed scripts that depend on that global being there, there will likely be problems.

 So if a define() wrapper is not used around the shimmed script, the "deps" for the shimmed script should be placed in the built file before the shimmed script.